catalinii/minisatip/README.md

 * -i --priority prio: set the DVR thread priority to prio

-* -l increases the verbosity (you can use multiple -l), logging to stdout in foreground mode or in /tmp/log when a daemon
+* -l specifies the modules comma separated that will have increased verbosity, logging to stdout in foreground mode or in /tmp/minisatip.log when a daemon Possible modules: general,http,socketworks,stream,adapter,satipc,pmt,tables,dvbapi,lock,netceiver,dvbca,axe,socket,utils,dmx,ssdp,dvb
-	* eg: -l -l -l
+	* eg: -l http,pmt

+* -v specifies the modules comma separated that will have increased debug level (more verbose than -l),
+	* eg: -d http,pmt

 * -L --lnb specifies the adapter and LNB parameters (low, high and switch frequency)
 	* eg: -L *:9750-10600-11700 - sets all the adapters to use Universal LNB parameters (default)